ml-in-barcelona/jsoo-react/README.md

 Very experimental / early stage.
 Not ready for consumption yet.

-There are only bindings to the most basic rendering functions and `useState` / `useReducer`.
+Only bindings to the most basic rendering functions and `useState` / `useReducer` exist.
 The rest of the bindings are to be implemented yet.

 ## Ideas / decisions